dbemerydt/dbemerydt.github.io/about.md

 ### why I'm here

 I spend an alarming amount of time thinking.
-At least it would be alarming without direction, which is why I'm now pursuing my <a href="http://vermontcomplexsystems.org/education/masters/" 𝐭𝐚𝐫𝐠𝐞𝐭="_𝐛𝐥𝐚𝐧𝐤" >MS in Complex Systems and Data Science</a>.
-This allows me to take impossibly interesting classes and do blatantly fun [research](https://dbemerydt.github.io/research/) with the [Computational Story Lab](http://uvm.edu/storylab), a team that works within the <a href="http://vermontcomplexsystems.org" 𝐭𝐚𝐫𝐠𝐞𝐭="_𝐛𝐥𝐚𝐧𝐤">Complex Systems Center</a>.
+At least it would be alarming without direction, which is why I'm now pursuing my {% raw %}<a href="http://vermontcomplexsystems.org/education/masters/" 𝐭𝐚𝐫𝐠𝐞𝐭="_𝐛𝐥𝐚𝐧𝐤" >MS in Complex Systems and Data Science</a>{% endraw %}.
+This allows me to take impossibly interesting classes and do blatantly fun [research](https://dbemerydt.github.io/research/) with the [Computational Story Lab](http://uvm.edu/storylab), a team that works within the {% raw %}<a href="http://vermontcomplexsystems.org" 𝐭𝐚𝐫𝐠𝐞𝐭="_𝐛𝐥𝐚𝐧𝐤">Complex Systems Center</a>{% endraw %}.

 ### some more data points for improved extrapolation